Tolvic/themostat/README.md

 As a user
 So I can see the current temperature
 I'd like the thermostat to start at 20 degrees

+As a user
+So I can change the temperature
+I'd like to be able to increase the temperature with an up function

+As a user
+So I can change the temperature
+I'd like to be able to decrease the temperature with a down function
 ```